apache/mesos/docs/modules.md

 subsystems.

-Use `--modules=filepath` to specify the list of modules via a file containing a JSON formatted string. 'filepath' can be of the form 'file:///path/to/file' or '/path/to/file'.
+Use `--modules=filepath` to specify the list of modules via a file containing a JSON-formatted string. 'filepath' can be of the form 'file:///path/to/file' or '/path/to/file'.

 Use `--modules="{...}"` to specify the list of modules inline.